Ch 15.6 Mastering File Read and Write

 Path path = Path.of("hello.txt");

-// Entire file as one String (suitable for small files)
+// Read entire file as a String (suitable for small files)

 String content = Files.readString(path);